-- Search America: History & Life in an attempt to learn more about their research interests, by searching for any journal articles that they may have published on North American history.
+- Search America: History & Life and Historical Abstracts in an attempt to learn more about their research interests, by searching for any journal articles that they may have published on North American history.

 - Search their name in an internet search engine, in an effort to learn where they may be teaching, or where they may have taught in the past.
 Also, sometimes living authors and historians own personal web pages where they list information about themselves, and sometimes the higher education institution where they teach will provide information about an author on the institution's web site.